 Notice of Compelled Disclosure.
-Notwithstanding the provisions of Section 2, Recipient may disclose Confidential Information pursuant to the order or requirement of a court, administrative agency, or other governmental body or if it otherwise becomes legally compelled (by oral questions, interrogatories, requests for information or documents, subpoenas, civil investigative demands or otherwise); provided that: (a) Recipient shall provide Discloser with prompt written notice so that Discloser may seek a protective order or other appropriate remedy, or both, or waive compliance with the provisions of this Agreement; and (b) subject to the foregoing, Recipient shall furnish only that portion of the Confidential Information that Recipient is advised by written opinion of its counsel is legally required to be furnished by it and shall exercise its reasonable best efforts to obtain reliable assurance that confidential treatment shall be accorded such Confidential Information.
+Notwithstanding the provisions of Section 2, Recipient may disclose Confidential Information pursuant to the order or requirement of a court, administrative agency, or other governmental body or if it otherwise becomes legally compelled (by oral questions, interrogatories, requests for information or documents, subpoenas, civil investigative demands or otherwise); provided that: (a) solely with respect to any such required disclosure other than routine regulatory examinations not directed at the Disclosing Party or its Confidential Information, Recipient shall provide Discloser with prompt written notice so that Discloser may seek a protective order or other appropriate remedy, or both, or waive compliance with the provisions of this Agreement; and (b) subject to the foregoing, Recipient shall furnish only that portion of the Confidential Information that Recipient is advised by written opinion of its counsel is legally required to be furnished by it and shall exercise its reasonable best efforts to obtain reliable assurance that confidential treatment shall be accorded such Confidential Information.

 Common Interest Agreement.
 To the extent that any Confidential Information provided or made available hereunder may include material subject to the attorney-client privilege, work product doctrine or any other applicable privilege concerning pending or threatened legal proceedings or governmental investigations, Recipient and Discloser understand and agree that they have a commonality of interest with respect to such matters and it is their desire, intention and mutual understanding that the sharing of such material is not intended to, and shall not, waive or diminish in any way the confidentiality of such material or its continued protection under the attorney-client privilege, work product doctrine or other applicable privilege.
 All Confidential Information provided or made available by Discloser that is entitled to protection under the attorney-client privilege, work product doctrine or other applicable privilege shall remain entitled to such protection under these privileges, this Agreement, and under the joint defense doctrine.
 Nothing in this Agreement obligates Discloser to reveal material subject to the attorney-client privilege, work product doctrine or any other applicable privilege.

 Term.
-The foregoing commitments of each party shall survive any termination of the Relationship between the parties, and shall continue for a period terminating five (5) years from the date on which Confidential Information is last disclosed under this Agreement; provided, however, that to the extent that Discloser has disclosed Confidential Information to Recipient that constitutes a trade secret under applicable law, such Confidential Information shall continue to be held in confidence by Recipient and remain subject to the foregoing commitments until such Confidential Information no longer constitutes a trade secret under applicable law through no wrongful act or omission of Recipient.
+The term of this Agreement shall commence on the Effective Date and continue for a period of five (5) years.
+This Agreement may be terminated by either party at any time upon 30 days’ written notice to the other party.
+Notwithstanding the foregoing, the obligations of confidentiality of each party under this Agreement shall survive any termination of this Agreement , and shall continue for a period terminating five (5) years from the date of expiration or termination of this Agreement.

 Independent Contractors.
 The parties are independent contractors, and nothing contained in this Agreement shall be construed to constitute the parties as partners, joint venturers, co-owners or otherwise as participants in a joint or common undertaking.

 Remedies.
 Each party’s obligations set forth in this Agreement are necessary and reasonable in order to protect Discloser and its business.
 Due to the unique nature of Discloser’s Confidential Information, monetary damages may be inadequate to compensate Discloser for any breach by Recipient of its covenants and agreements set forth in this Agreement.
-Accordingly, the parties each agree and acknowledge that any such violation or threatened violation may cause irreparable injury to Discloser and, in addition to any other remedies that may be available, in law, in equity or otherwise, Discloser shall be entitled to obtain injunctive relief against the threatened breach of this Agreement or the continuation of any such breach by Recipient.
+Accordingly, the parties each agree and acknowledge that any such violation or threatened violation may cause irreparable injury to Discloser and, in addition to any other remedies that may be available, in law, in equity or otherwise, Discloser shall be entitled to seek injunctive relief against the threatened breach of this Agreement or the continuation of any such breach by Recipient.

 Miscellaneous.